Neutering Your Dogs and Cats – A Comprehensive Guide

 Although your pets would not be interested in going outdoors, still, you should keep an eye on them.

 Make sure your pet won’t jump or run for around 2 weeks after the surgery.
-Your vet may ask for some more time avoiding such activities if needed.
+Your vet may ask for some more time to avoid such activities if needed.

 Don’t bathe them:

-Avoid bathing your cats or dogs for around 2 weeks after surgery.
+Avoid bathing your cats or dogs for around 2 weeks after surgery or as per the vet’s recommendation.

 Keep an eye on incision: